gto76/comp-m2/README.md

 --------

 * Processor has one 8 bit register.
-* Ram is separated into two address spaces; one for instructions, called "CODE", and one for data, called "DATA".
+* Ram is separated into two address spaces; one for instructions, called CODE, and one for data, called DATA.
 * All instructions are 8 bits long.
-* Execution starts at the first address (0) of "CODE" ram.
+* Execution starts at the first address (0) of CODE ram.
-* Execution stops when program reaches last address (15) of "CODE" ram.
+* Execution stops when program reaches last address (15) of CODE ram.
 * Most of instructions consist of instruction code and address:
 ```
 instruction code - 4 bits